kaitlyynh/kaitlyynh/README.md

-- 👋 Hi, I’m @kaitlyynh, currently studying Computer Science at NYU Tandon.
+- 👋 Hi, I’m @kaitlyynh.
+I studied Computer Science and Engineering at NYU Tandon.
+I am currently working as a Software Engineer!
 - 👀 I’m interested in Software Development, Backend Design, and Data Analytics.
 - 🌱 I’m currently learning Salesforce, SQL, Flask and other software.